Goldinnovation/Worthsec-Web-App/README.md

 </div>

-Worthsec is a social media platform that offers accessibility for diverse groups of people, enabling them to exchange ideas, connect with others, and efficiently manage their events.
+Worthsec is a social media platform for events that offers accessibility for diverse groups of people, enabling them to exchange ideas, connect with others, and efficiently manage their events.

 </br>